RESET Food Plan

 In summary, in Phase I follow the RESET Food Plan but for better results consume a smoothie as a meal replacement once a day.

-Note: Going forward, you will evaluate how you feel every 2 weeks and make a conscious decision whether to stay on your current phase, to progress to more aggressive phases (which may include fasting), to go back to a prior phase (if not motivated or if cravings are too strong), or if it's time to shift to the maintenance phase (Phase IV).
+Note: Going forward, you will evaluate how you feel every 2 weeks and make a conscious decision whether to stay on your current phase, to progress to more aggressive phases (which may include fasting), to go back to a prior phase, or if it's time to shift to the maintenance phase (Phase IV).

 ► Phase II: continue to follow the RESET Food Plan however, snacks are discontinued.
 Instead, eat 3 meals a day only.
 This allows for the body to fast between meals.
 Continue the use of smoothies as a meal replacement.
 Follow phase II for 2 weeks and reassess progress.
 This phase can be followed long term however, if more improvements are needed then progress to Phase III.